AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/edit-tasks-in-a-list.md

    For more information about ways of saving changes to tasks in a list, see the section [Considerations about editing tasks in a list](#editing) in this article.

 1. Select several tasks in the tasks list.
-1. Click Edit.
-The `Edit Tasks` dialog box opens.
+1. Click **Edit**.
+The **Edit Tasks** dialog box opens.

 1. Specify the information you want to change for all the tasks you selected.

    Editing the information on all tasks is identical to editing information on one task.
-If you want to edit task Duration, the tasks selected must have the same Task Constraint; otherwise, the `Duration` field does not populate.
+If you want to edit task Duration, the tasks selected must have the same Task Constraint; otherwise, the **Duration** field does not populate.

    For more information about editing a task, see [Edit tasks](../../../manage-work/tasks/manage-tasks/edit-tasks.md).

    >[!NOTE]
    >
-   >The information you are changing on all the tasks selected will override the existing information on individual tasks, except for the `Assignments` field.
+   >The information you are changing on all the tasks selected will override the existing information on individual tasks, except for the **Assignments** field.
 Adding a new assignee in bulk edit will add that assignee to all the selected tasks.
 If other assignees are assigned to the selected tasks, they will remain assigned in addition to the one added through bulk edit.

-1. Click `Custom Forms` to edit the custom forms attached to all the tasks selected.
+1. Click **Custom Forms** to edit the custom forms attached to all the tasks selected.
 Only active custom forms display in the list.

    If the tasks selected do not have any common custom forms, no forms are listed in this section.

    You can edit only the fields on the forms that are attached to all tasks selected and which you have permissions to edit.

-1. (Optional) In the Custom Forms section, select the `Recalculate Custom Expressions` option to ensure that all Calculated Custom Fields that are on the custom forms attached to the tasks selected are up to date.
+1. (Optional) In the Custom Forms section, select the **Recalculate Custom Expressions** option to ensure that all Calculated Custom Fields that are on the custom forms attached to the tasks selected are up to date.
-1. Click `Save Changes`.
+1. Click **Save Changes**.

    All changes you made are now visible on all the selected tasks.